SWilliams17655/Image-Preprocessor/README.md

-This is an image processing tool which includes a library of common image preprocessing functions I use.
+Image-processor is an image processing tool which includes a library of common image preprocessing functions I use.
 This includes edge detection, segmentation, corner detection, and optical flow to name a few.

 Purpose: This library is intended for image processing prior to use by a higher-level function.
 What each library returns is a processed image allowing the user to create a pre-processing pipe prior to a computer vision algorithm.